 If needed, the AHPA Futurity section cuts will be run as standard Hunter Pleasure Jr. Horse classes.
 Judging criteria will be in this order: quality, performance, suitability as a hunter, manners, and conformation.
 Eight (8) horses will be selected from each section to move forward to compete in the AHPA Hunter Pleasure Futurity Finals.

 III.
 AHPA Hunter Pleasure Futurity Finals Class Procedures

 Phase 1.
 Rail Work (80% of judging)

-Horses will show in a standard hunter pleasure class.
 Horses will be shown at a walk, trot, canter and hand gallop both directions of the ring.
 They will be asked to halt, stand quietly and back readily on the rail.

 Judging criteria will be in this order: quality, performance, suitability as a hunter, manners, and conformation.